Date of Award:

 The extent of nitrite decomposition was inversely related to soil pH.
 The amount of nitrogen oxides (NO and NO2) evolved were inversely related to soil pH, but significant amounts of NO and N02 were evolved from even the slightly alkaline Yolo clay loam.
 The loss of nitrogen oxides increased with increased number of drying cycles and, further, the losses of nitrogen increased with increase in nitrite level.
 The majority of the nitrogen losses from these soils may be due to the direct decomposition of nitrite and possibly slight losses due to an interaction of nitrite and ammonium ions during the course of drying the soil.

 A considerable amount of nitrogen remained as undetected in treatments receiving either ammonium or nitrite or both.
 These losses of nitrogen apparently are other than by the release of NO, NO2, and NH3.
 The undetected nitrogen loss from the soil system may be either in the form of N2O or N2.

 No volatile losses of ammonia were recorded from the acid Miami silt loam soil.
 The greatest amount of applied ammonium nitrogen volatilized as ammonia in Yolo clay loam during the initial drying cycles.
 The rate of ammonia volatilization increased with increase in applied ammonium concentration.

 Baligar, Virupax C., "The Effect of Alternate Wetting and Drying on the Ammonium and Nitrite Nitrogen Transformation in Soils" (1971).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2949.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .